Our Lady of Sorrows

 September 15

-as your Son was raised on the cross,
+that, when your Son was lifted high on the Cross,

 In the days of His flesh, Jesus offered up prayers and supplications, with loud cries and tears, to Him who was able to save Him from death, and He was heard for His godly fear.
 Although He was a Son, He learned obedience through what He suffered; and being made perfect He became the source of eternal salvation to all who obey Him.